 As your local humane society, we have a responsibility to place animals in suitable environments that will promote loving bonds between adopters and their pets.
 Through our adoption process, we will help you find that perfect pet, the one that fulfills your expectations, and suits your lifestyle.
 An adoption counsellor will guide you to ensure that the adoption experience will prove positive for both you and your new companion animal.
 The long-term well-being of the animals in our care is our main concern, so not all adoption requests may be approved.
 The first step is completing an adoption questionnaire.
 The adoption application can be filled out on our website.
 Once the questionnaire is completed, you can submit it to the Victoria Humane Society, and then work with one of our staff members or volunteers, who will assist you in making that right choice for a loving pet.
 We will require any potential adopters to meet and interact with the animal under our supervision, before adoption is completed.
 The Adoption Agreement you sign when you adopt an animal will clearly explain your obligations and responsibilities when you adopt an animal.
 Every animal will be spayed or neutered by the Victoria Humane Society prior to going to its new home.
 We will do home checks, verify information with landlords, past/present veterinarians, and check references.
 Adoptions generally take at least 24-48 hours.
 We rarely allow an animal to go home the same day.

-The Victoria Humane Society will have a shelter in the future but a location hasn't been chosen yet.
+The Victoria Humane Society is located at #5 - 4217 Glanford Avenue.
+While we hope to have a proper shelter in the future, the Glanford location is a place that we can use to assess animals, conduct meet and greets and keep some cats.
 At this time, rescued animals are being placed in our large network of approved foster homes until they are adopted.

 Under no circumstance does the Victoria Humane Society ever give or sell an animal for research.